vmware-tanzu/cartographer/rfc/rfc-0000-supply-chain-tracing.md

 # Drawbacks
 [drawbacks]: #drawbacks

 Some users may consider the runtime behavior of a `ClusterSupplyChain` to be an implementation detail that a user creating a `Workload` should not have visibility into.
 That a particular resource is created by Cartographer for a `Workload` may be viewed as an information disclosure.
 This change shines light on the internal behavior of a supply chain.
 The exact definition for each template is not exposed, unless the user also has access to view that resource.
-The outputs produced for a resource are the most sensitive values captured, but should never contain any confidential data.

 If there is significant user concern, a toggle could be developed to partially or fully disable tracing.
 Such a toggle is not in scope for this RFC.